 Every Thursday evening a group called EdAppTalk gets together to talk education and tech.
-The group has over 3000 members, but on a usual night we have a handful of regulars that come out.
+The group has over 3000 members, but on a usual night, we have a handful of regulars that come out.
 If you would like to join this group all are invited, just go to EdAppTalk and ask to join.
 This post, 25+ Terrific Educational App Developers came from a great discussion recently of those in the trenches.
 If you have a favorite educational app developer that we missed please add their name in the comment section.

 Angela Moorad from OMazing Kids was the impromptu guest host for EdAppTalk recently.
-EdAppTalk had such an inspiring conversation covering the following two topics that I felt the need to share some of these brilliant ideas for extending play and learning with apps.
+EdAppTalk had such an inspiring conversation covering the following two topics that I felt the need to share some of these brilliant ideas for extending the play and learning with apps.

 2.5.15 EdAppTalk Thread (edited to keep your focus on great stuff to share, Facebook icons may have been altered to protect the innocent...)
 Angela chose the following as topics for this talk.